Drought resilience is needed

 Are there alternatives to the Teddington Direct River Abstraction Scheme?
 Yes.

-Thames Water reviewed 2,400 alternative proposals before choosing the TDRA scheme.
+Thames Water claim to have reviewed 2,400 alternative proposals before choosing the TDRA scheme.

 Water Resources South East (WRSE) — a group of six water companies, including Thames Water, that covers South East England — used a scoring system which selected TDRA as a “best value” scheme.

 Best value for whom?
 And how is this calculated?
-WSRE is refusing to show the details of what scores they have allocated to schemes, how they’ve worked the scores out, and what weighting they have given to each measure.
+WSRE and Thames Water are refusing to show the details of what scores they have allocated to schemes, how they’ve worked the scores out, and what weighting they have given to each measure.
 We have requested this information.

 Thames Water has also done no work on the social and health impact of using a high public use area such as is proposed for TDRA.
 How can a scheme like TDRA be quantified as best value without these factors being considered?

-Thames Water must commit to more transparency in a scheme that profoundly impacts our community and our shared resouces.
+Thames Water must commit to more transparency in a scheme that profoundly impacts our community and our shared resources.

 Potential alternatives to Thames Water's TDRA